Let's Talk About Love: Critical reception

-Let's Talk About Love received mixed reviews from music critics.
-Billboard editor Paul Verna gave it a positive review.
-He wrote that Dion's "super-charged vocals are expectedly potent and often reach for heavens" and praised "Immortality", "To Love You More", "The Reason", "Us" and "My Heart Will Go On".
-Larry Flick, also from Billboard, wrote positively about "My Heart Will Go On", saying that Dion "has the ability to pack volumes of emotion in a whisper" and that the single "will add a much-needed touch of class to every [radio] station it graces."
+Billboard editor Paul Verna offered one of the strongest endorsements, praising Dion's "super-charged vocals" and identifying tracks such as "Immortality", "To Love You More", "The Reason", "Us", and "My Heart Will Go On" as highlights.
+Larry Flick, also writing for Billboard, described "My Heart Will Go On" as a carefully delivered ballad and noted Dion's ability "to pack volumes of emotion in a whisper".